 Drink, drug driving & failing to provide offences are serious criminal offences that can result in a custodial sentence.
 For Doctors in the medical profession, a criminal conviction can result in the loss of employment, particularly if you work within the National Health Service.
-A recent study found that less than 1% of practising NHS Doctors have criminal convictions, suggesting that those who are convicted of criminal offences will lose their job.
+A recent study found that less than 1% of practising NHS Doctors have criminal convictions, suggesting that those who are convicted of criminal offences are likely to lose their job.
 Of course, the risk of a dismissal depends upon the type of medicine you practice.
-If your post involves a greater degree of contact with children or vulnerable adults, you will be subject to tighter controls; and therefore more likely to lose your licence.
+If your post involves a greater degree of contact with children or vulnerable adults, you will be subject to tighter controls; and therefore more likely to lose your doctor's licence.
 Cases involving aggravating factors (such as a high reading, a collision etc…) are considered more serious.

 What are you required to report to the BMA/GMC?